erneyramirez/relion_deepEMhancer_extRec/README.md

 *It is assumed that the user already has deepEMhancer installed.*

  1. Setting the environment variable CONDA_ENV to the conda enviroment created for deepEMhancer.
 This variable is used by the script to activate the deepEMhancer conda environment.
-Users using deepEMhancer through scipion, must use the environment variable `XMIPP_deepEMhancer`.
+Users using deepEMhancer through Scipion, must use the environment variable `XMIPP_deepEMhancer`.

  `export CONDA_ENV="deepEMhancer_env"`